Shadkoech/alx-higher_level_programming/0x08-python-more_classes/README.md

 Task 6 - Building the Rectangle class more by adding a public class attribute Task 7 - More use of str() and a public instance
 Task 8 - Use of static method and class
-Task 9 - Use of static method
+Task 9 - Use of a class method